 Speaking to reporters about the failed assassination attempt, Afghan Foreign Minister Dr. Abdullah said that Karzai was leaving the governor's house when a uniformed, armed person appeared in front of their car and opened fire.

-Sherzai, a member of the ethnic Pashtun tribe and a supporter of the Karzai government, was wounded by a bullet that grazed his neck.
+Sherzai is a member of the ethnic Pashtun tribe and is a supporter of the Karzai government.
 He has a security detail and there was an increased amount of security in Kandahar because Karzai was there.